BlockdagNetworkLabs/comet/BDAG_README.md

 # Approve proposal
 yarn hardhat governor:approve --network local --proposal-id 1 --deployment dai

+# Note: The amount of approvements will depend on the threshold the governor has

 # Queue proposal
 yarn hardhat governor:queue --network local --proposal-id 1 --deployment dai